dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 - Create a ``tempest run`` entry point in Tempest using cliff
 - Handle setup of Tempest specific options such as Tempest configuration
-- Implement test selection logic based on the provided filtering options (regexes, tags, etc.)
+- Implement test discovery and selection logic based on the provided filtering options (regexes, tags, etc.)
 - Create the client code that will interact with testrepository and control test execution and results gathering